 Those who are strict vegetarians or have stomach or bowel issues tend to have Vitamin B12 deficiency.
 And, the deficiency of Vitamin B12 increases with the age.
 This is because of the lower stomach acid level in old age persons.

 The other factor behind the deficiency of Vitamin B12 is the ongoing medications for other physical issues.
 It may be diabetes medications, proton pump inhibitors, anti-inflammatory medicines, or birth control pills.

-Vitamin B12 is found naturally in seafood especially fishes and poultry products.
+Vitamin B12 is found naturally in seafood especially fish and poultry products.
 A fortified breakfast cereal also serves as a great option to get Vitamin B12 in the daily diet.
-If any person has ongoing medications, they tend to have low levels of Vitamin B12 due to low stomach acid level and due to which the body is unable to absorb the adequate amount of Vitamin B12 from the food taken.
+If any person has ongoing medications, they tend to have low levels of Vitamin B12 due to low stomach acid levels and due to which the body is unable to absorb the adequate amount of Vitamin B12 from the food taken.
 Hence, they may require a dietary supplement to fulfill the daily nutritional need of Vitamin B12 for the body.

 Vitamin B12 is much beneficial to maintain healthy brain cells i.e. neurons and red blood cells (RBC).
 So, it is much beneficial for the body to take Vitamin B12 supplements to improve memory power and memory retention capacity.

 Although there is no clear evidence from the studies that Vitamin B12 intake helps in mental health issues such as Alzheimer's disease.
 But some studies concluded that inadequate levels of Vitamin B12 increase the risk of having dementia and other mental health problems.
 Taking Vitamin B12 supplements improves brain functioning and memory loss.